Geoffrey Bownas: Academic career

 After a brief spell teaching at Aberystwyth University, in 1948 he returned to Oxford to study under Homer Hasenpflug Dubs and won a second first-class degree in Chinese.
 He planned to study in China but after the founding of the People's Republic in 1949 he instead studied for two years at Kyoto University, where he studied under Kaizuka Shigeki.

 In 1954 Bownas founded the Department of Japanese Studies at Oxford and in 1965 he was appointed to the Japanese Department at the University of Sheffield, where he was the university's first professor of Japanese studies.
 Bownas acquired a specialised knowledge of Japanese business practices, especially the motor industry.
 He got to know leading Japanese industrialists and was appointed as a consultant to the companies who built Kansai International Airport.
 Bownas also served as a Japanese interpreter for the BBC during the Tokyo 1964 Summer Olympics.

 In 1970 Bownas worked with Japanese writer Yukio Mishima on an anthology of new writing in Japan.
 He co-authored Business in Japan: A Guide to Japanese Business Practice and Procedure with Paul Norbury (1974).

 In 1973 he was given a Tanaka grant by the Japanese prime minister to further Japanese language studies in Britain.
 He retired in 1980.

 Personal life

 In 1999 Bownas was awarded the Japanese Order of the Sacred Treasure and in 2003 he was made CBE for his contributions to education and the improvement of Anglo-Japanese relations.
-In 2009 Bownas married Wiesa Janina Cook and had two daughters from a previous marriage.
+In 2009 Bownas married Wiesa Janina Cook.
+He had two daughters from a previous marriage.